 This movement was spearheaded by Salesforce, who pioneered the 1-1-1 Model of Integrated Philanthropy in 1999, laying the foundation for Salesforce.org and encouraging companies to harness their resources to give back to society.
 Marc Benioff, CEO of Salesforce, had a simple vision: just imagine if every person across every organization in the world gave just one percent back to society.
 Imagine what an impact that could make.

 ADF has adopted the Pledge 1% model of integrated philanthropy because it aligns closely with our culture.
-The work we do has impact every day and giving back is simply a way we can further positively impact the communities we serve around the world.
+The work we do has impact every day and giving back is simply a way we can further positively impact the communities we serve near our headquarters and around the world.

 Here’s how ADF has committed to Pledge 1%: